pooyamiri91/docs/ciam/CIAM.md

 - [Agent SDks](#agent-sdks) - Agent SDks

 ## <a name="aaa"></a> A,A,A
-AAA refers to Authentication (to identify), Authorization (to give permission) and Accounting (to log an audit trail).
+AAA refers to Authentication (to identify), Authorization (to give permission) and Access Control (to giving access).

 1. Authentication
 2. Authorization